- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 - wider strategies.

 Supporting mental health and wellbeing of pupils and staff is a priority.
 Are you ready to spot the signs that pupils may be struggling?
 What are you doing to build resilience?
-And what are your strategies for supporting staff on their return to school?
+And what are your strategies for promoting staff wellbeing?

 Sadly, some members of your school community are likely to have experienced bereavement due to Covid-19.
 For a better understanding of how children and young people are likely to experience grief, see Zoe Dale’s article supporting bereaved pupils: advice for staff and the recorded workshop how to support pupils with bereavement.